 Command Line Interface

-The following example illustrates how to do this from a SQL Server database in a new console application using the CLI tools.
+The following example illustrates how to use code first to generate a model from a SQL Server database in a new console application using the CLI tools.

 First, create a folder for the project: